District of Columbia

 • In addition, non-custodial parents between 18 and 30 “who are in compliance with a court order for child support payments” may claim D.C.’s credit even though they are not eligible for the federal credit.

-Latest Legislative Action: For tax year 2022, D.C. expanded the EITC from 40% to 70% of the federal rate.
-Eligible filers will receive a refund equal to 40% of the federal EITC as usual after the return is processed.
-The additional 30% of the D.C.
+Latest Legislative Action: Starting tax year 2022, D.C. expanded the EITC from 40 percent to 70 percent of the federal rate.
+Eligible filers will receive a refund equal to 40 percent of the federal EITC as usual after the return is processed.
+The additional 30 percent of the D.C.
 EITC will be paid in monthly installments over the 11 months pursuant to District law.2

 Notes: